geotools/geotools/docs/developer/conventions/code/log.rst

 We are not claiming that Java logging in superior to Log4J, neither we are forcing peoples to use Java logging.
 We push for usage of Java logging API, which may very well redirect to Log4J under the hood through java.util.logging.Log4JLoggerFactory implementations.

 Commons-logging is widely used in server containers, but other communities like scientists face a different picture.
-For example the NetCDF library developped by University Corporation for Atmospheric Research (UCAR) uses SLF4J, yet other logging framework that aims to be a replacement for commons-logging.
+For example the NetCDF library developed by the University Corporation for Atmospheric Research (UCAR) uses SLF4J, yet other logging framework that aims to be a replacement for commons-logging.